adenchua/forge/README.md

 ## Recipe

-A valid recipe json file needs to be provided for the application to generate documents, with two keys, `schema` and `derivatives`.
+A valid recipe json file needs to be provided for the application to generate documents, with three keys, `schema`, `derivatives` and `keysToDelete`.
 An example is shown below:

 ```json
 // recipe.json